Gerald Washington (boxer): Early career

-Career from 2015–2016

-On March 13, 2015 Washington went the 8 round distance, winning a wide decision of 78–71, 79–70, and 79–70, against 37 year old journeyman Jason Gavern (26-18-4, 11 KOs).
+On March 13, 2015 Washington went the 8 round distance, winning a wide decision of 78–71, 79–70, and 79–70, against 37 year old journeyman Jason Gavern (26–18–4, 11 KOs).
 The fight took place at the Citizens Business Bank Arena in Ontario, California on the undercard of Andre Berto vs. Josesito Lopez interim welterweight title fight.
 Gavern was dropped three times in the fight.

+Rise up the ranks

 Washington vs. Mansour

-In September 2015, it was announced that Washington would fight heavyweight contender Amir Mansour (22-1, 16 KOs) at the Little Creek Casino Resort in Shelton, Washington.
+In September 2015, it was announced that Washington would fight heavyweight contender Amir Mansour (22–1, 16 KOs) at the Little Creek Casino Resort in Shelton, Washington.
 Washington had his best win to date in March 2015 when he beat longtime veteran Jason Gavern in a 10-round decision victory.
 The fight took place on Tuesday 13 October 2015.
 The fight was to take place on Premier Boxing Champions on Fox Sports 1 from the Little Creek Casino Resort, in Shelton, Washington.

 In a controversial decision, Washington and Mansour fought to a 10-round draw.
 The final judges' scores were 97–93 for Washington, 96–94 for Mansour, and 95–95.
 Washington looked to be fading after round 4, he previously had a reputation of being gassed out after 5 rounds in previous fights.
 Washington appeared to lose the last 6 rounds of the fight due to his running, holding and low punch output.
 Washington was mostly just holding and running away from Mansour from rounds 5 to 10.
 Mansour was able to land a lot of body shots that clearly bothered Washington and him holding on and doing a lot of shoving.
 The crowd loudly booed the outcome.

 Washington vs. Chambers

-On February 2, 2016 a fight between Washington and rising Colombian prospect Óscar Rivas (18-0, 13 KOs) was set to take place at the Honda Center in Anaheim, California on February 27 on Showtime.
+On February 2, 2016 a fight between Washington and rising Colombian prospect Óscar Rivas (18–0, 13 KOs) was set to take place at the Honda Center in Anaheim, California on February 27 on Showtime.
 Two days before the fight, the California State Athletic Commission conducted an eye exam, which Rivas failed.
 The scheduled 10-round bout was cancelled.

-On April 6, it was announced that Washington would fight former world title challenger Eddie Chambers (42-4, 23 KOs) on April 30 at the StubHub Center, Carson, California. it was scheduled to be a 10-round bout, but this changed to 8 rounds.
+On April 6, it was announced that Washington would fight former world title challenger Eddie Chambers (42–4, 23 KOs) on April 30 at the StubHub Center, Carson, California. it was scheduled to be a 10-round bout, but this changed to 8 rounds.
 Washington threw three times the amount of punches and used his big size advantage to beat Chambers by an 8-round unanimous decision.
 The final judges' scores were 79–73, 80–72, and 80–72.

 Washington vs. Austin

-On July 11, it was announced that Washington would fight 47 year old American Ray Austin (29-7-4, 18 KOs) on the undercard of Wilder–Arreola on July 16, 2016 at the Legacy Arena in Birmingham, Alabama.
+On July 11, it was announced that Washington would fight 47 year old American Ray Austin (29–7–4, 18 KOs) on the undercard of Wilder–Arreola on July 16, 2016 at the Legacy Arena in Birmingham, Alabama.
 Washington delivered by stopping veteran Austin in round 4 via knockout.
 Washington unloaded a flurry of punches followed by a straight right which put Austin flat on his back.